Anyone have any good stories to tell about the scams they have experienced or heard of?

 And the Grand Palace BIRD SEED scam won't lose you a lot of money, but it gets ugly and h=threatening.
 The bird seed vendors literally thrust the seed on you, and when you refuse to pay they bring in the heavies to threaten you.
 Just walk away, or call the Tourist police on 1155.

 Richard Barrow is an excellent journalist who's lived in Bangkok for umpteen years and writes about Thailand life. he's written about the Top Ten Scams here:

 And the NZ embassy in Thailand identifies the most common scams here:

 Unfortunately you need to be wary of "friendly strangers" - which is a pity.

-And unless you get caught in one of the big scams it's unlikely you'll lose more than a couple of dollars - don't let it ruin your enjoyment of a great country. over 6 years ago
+And unless you get caught in one of the big scams it's unlikely you'll lose more than a couple of dollars - don't let it ruin your enjoyment of a great country. almost 7 years ago

 If you get a tuk-tuk near the Palace in BKK always agree a price first.
 If they tell you the Palace is closed today, they're lying.
 It closes at about 3pm everyday and is very rarely closed all day.
 If they tell you they'd like to take you on a tour of Bangkok, don't agree to it.
 They will most likely try to take you to tailor shops and jewelery shops because they get a commission for taking tourists in.